ucfopen/Materia-Docker/README.md

 1. In the *materia-docker* directory clone materia into app/ `git clone git@github.com:ucfcdl/Materia.git app`
 2. get the deploy keys from your boss and put them in *config/deploy_keys*
-3. install npm_modules for gulp `docker-compose run node npm install` (If you get a *no space left on dev* error: Remove the machine with `docker-machine rm default` then start over from step 3 in OSX Docker Setup.
-You may need to attempt the rm command twice before it removes the VM successfully.)
+3. install npm_modules for gulp `docker-compose run node npm install` (errors? check troubleshooting below)
 4. compile assets with gulp `docker-compose run node gulp js css hash`
 5. install composer modules `docker-compose run phpfpm composer install`
-6. run install task `docker-compose run phpfpm php oil r install` (errors? clear fuel/app/config/development/migrations.php)
+6. run install task `docker-compose run phpfpm php oil r install` (errors? check troubleshooting below)
 7. Run the server stack `docker-compose up`.
-Eventually the output will halt with `mysql_1` messages - that means your docker machine is good to go!
+Eventually the output will look like it hangs with `mysql_1` saying it's ready for connections - that means your docker machine is good to go!

 The site is accessible in your browser at the ip address of the vm which you can get with `docker-machine ip default`

+The terminal window running docker-compose is keeping your containers alive.
+Ctrl-C will stop them and your app with it.

+### Troubleshooting

+If you get a *no space left on dev* error: Remove the machine with `docker-machine rm default` then start over from step 3 in OSX Docker Setup.
+You may need to attempt the rm command twice before it removes the VM successfully.)

+When running fuelphp's install, you may need to make sure the fuel/app/config/dev/migrations.php file is in sync with your database.
+If it's a new database, just delete the file.

 You can access mysql by opening up port 3306 in docker-composer.yml and restarting the containers.
 Use `docker-machine ip` and use the database user info from the docker-composer.yml